processone/docs.ejabberd.im/content/admin/guide/databases/mysql.md

 constrains.
 You can learn more about the database schema, you can read [ejabberd SQL database schema documentation](/developer/sql-schema/).

-### Load database schema into your new database
+## Load database schema into your new database

-You can load the schema in your new 'ejabberd database with the following command:
+You can load the schema in your new 'ejabberd' database with the following command:

 ~~~ bash
 mysql -h localhost -D ejabberd -u ejabberd -p < mysql.sql